|Passeig de Gracia Barcelona|

 |Written by shopping|

-Passeig de Gracia - Paseo de Gracia - is Barcelona's most famous shopping street.
-It is the most expensive street in Barcelona and in Spain and Barcelona's most elegant and fashionable shopping street with all the top designer brands
+Passeig de Gracia in Catalan and Paseo de Gracia in Spanish language, is Barcelona's most famous shopping street.
+It is also the most expensive street in Barcelona and perhaps in Spain in terms of real estate prices.

 Originally the name of Passeig de Gracia was "Camí de Jesús" meaning "Jesus' path" named so because there was a convent called Jesus on what is now the junction of Passeig de Gracia and Arago.